davoudarsalani/action-notify/README.md

-# Notify by sending a Telegram message or an SMS
+# Notify by sending a Telegram message with Jalali date/time prepended

 ```yml
 - name: Notifying